 Section What it would do Massachusetts impact 10001 In the 2018 Farm Bill, Congress directed USDA to re-evaluate the underlying food costs used for SNAP benefit amounts (the "Thrifty Food Plan").
-As a result, in 2021 USDA updated the SNAP grants are still too low.
-Across MA, on average the cost of a meal is 43% higher than the SNAP benefit.
-Freezing the Thrifty Food Plan will, over time,
+As a result, in 2021 USDA updated the Thrifty Food Plan for the first time in 50 years.

-1 In FY23 the national average was 11.68%.
-Most states had error rates higher than pre-pandemic levels due to unwinding from federal pandemic flexibilities.
-For nearly 20 years prior to COVID, MA's error rate was consistently between about 3-5%.
-See Appendix A for more information about the error rate.

-Thrifty Food Plan for the first time in 50 years.
 SNAP benefits are now based on scientific nutrition standards, modern food prep, and food costs.
 SNAP increased an average of \$1.40/person/day.
 The proposal prohibits USDA from making future increases to the cost of the Thrifty Food Plan - essentially freezing SNAP benefit amounts outside of a cost of living adjustment, without regard for future changes to nutrition standards, food purchasing patterns, or systemic changes in food costs.

-lead to SNAP grants that become more and more inadequate and out of step with modern life for low income Massachusetts families.
+SNAP grants are still too low.
+Across MA, on average the cost of a meal is 45% higher2_than the SNAP benefit.
+Freezing the Thrifty Food Plan will, over time, lead to SNAP grants that become more and more inadequate and out of step with modern life for low income Massachusetts families.
+CBO says this would be a \$35 billion cut from 2027-2034 - roughly one day's worth of groceries per person a month (-\$7/mo).
+The amount of the cut would grow over time.
 Freezing the Thrifty Food Plan cuts SNAP for every MA SNAP household in the future (currently, 1 in 6 residents - about 665,000 households - are on SNAP).